latchdevel/PiCode/README.md

 ## BUILD
-No external depends, can run on any libc/libc++ compatible system, like MacOS, FreeBSD, Linux, even Windows.
+No external depends, can run on any libc/libc++ compatible system, like macOS, FreeBSD, Linux, even Windows.
  ```
     $ git clone  https://github.com/latchdevel/PiCode (or download .zip)
     $ cd PiCode